pterodactyl/whmcs/README.md

 ## WHMCS
-WHMCS Module for the [Pterodactyl Panel](https://github.com/pterodactyl/panel/).
+WHMCS Module for the [Pterodactyl Panel](https://github.com/pterodactyl/panel).

 ## Configuration support
 Please use the [Pterodactyl Discord](https://discord.gg/pterodactyl) for configuration related support instead of GitHub issues.

 ## NOTE!
-This module requires the panel to be on version 0.7.3 and above, if you need one for lower than 0.7.x versions check out [death-droid's module](https://github.com/death-droid/Pterodactyl-WHMCS).
+This module requires the panel to be on version 0.7.3 and above.
+You need to use the [master branch](https://github.com/pterodactyl/whmcs/tree/master) for Pterodactyl 1.0.

 ## Installation
 [Video Tutorial](https://www.youtube.com/watch?v=wURpRD9vfj4)